oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancer.html.markdown

     Example: ["ocid1.nsg.oc1.phx.unique_ID"]
 * `nlb_ip_version` - IP version associated with the NLB.
+* `security_attributes` - ZPR tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{ "oracle-zpr": { "td": { "value": "42", "mode": "audit" } } }`
 * `state` - The current state of the network load balancer.
 * `subnet_id` - The subnet in which the network load balancer is spawned [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)."
 * `system_tags` - Key-value pair representing system tags' keys and values scoped to a namespace.
 Example: `{"bar-key": "value"}`